cal97g/clob/README.md

 # Potential Performance improvements
  - move from Decimal to an Integer representation of currency.
 This would be easy if given fiat restrictions, but more challenging taking into account crypto currency.
-The book operates on an assumption of min step & min price which allows very quick refernece to a particular price / quantity pair.
+The book operates on an assumption of min step & min price which allows very quick referance to a particular price / quantity pair.
 Integer would be more efficient than Decimal for instantiation and most calculations.
  - Investigate  BLAS/LAPACK - Considering the orderbook is relatively light on math this may be more relevant to deducing something from the book rather than actual book operations.
  - less assignments / pre-assignment.
 Rust offers some nice primitives for pre-asignment (?).
 We may wish to investigate these, though